manyayadav/expense-tracker/README.md

 ### Expense Management System using MERN Stack

-Wb-based application designed to assist users in tracking and managing their daily expenses.
+Web-based application designed to assist users in tracking and managing their daily expenses.

 ### Tech Stack